Clastify logo

 Outside chemicals can alter synapses

 An exogenous chemical is a substance that enters an organism from an external source and affects biological processes.
-At a synapse, an exogenous chemical can reduce transmission or make it stronger, depending on the site where it acts.
+At a synapse, an outside chemical can either block transmission or make it stronger, depending on where it acts.

 Neonicotinoids are synthetic insecticides that bind to nicotinic acetylcholine receptors in insect nervous systems.
-Once they occupy these receptors, they disrupt normal acetylcholine signalling.
+Once they occupy these receptors, normal acetylcholine signalling is disrupted.
 In the required IB example, neonicotinoids block synaptic transmission, causing paralysis and death of insects.

 Image

-Their selectivity has both biological and environmental significance.
-Neonicotinoids work especially well in insects because their receptors differ and because cholinergic transmission is important in insect nervous systems.
-Their use, though, has raised concern about effects on non-target insects such as pollinators.
+This selectivity matters, both biologically and environmentally.
+Neonicotinoids are especially effective in insects because of receptor differences and the importance of cholinergic transmission in insect nervous systems.
+Their use has also raised concern about effects on non-target insects such as pollinators.

 Cocaine is an exogenous psychoactive drug that blocks reuptake of dopamine at synapses.
 Reuptake is the removal of a neurotransmitter from the synaptic cleft by transport back into the presynaptic neuron.
-If dopamine reuptake is blocked, dopamine stays in the synaptic cleft for longer, so postsynaptic receptors receive more stimulation than usual.
+If dopamine reuptake is blocked, dopamine stays in the synaptic cleft for longer, so postsynaptic receptors are stimulated more than usual.

-The contrast is the point: neonicotinoids block receptor-mediated transmission at acetylcholine synapses; cocaine prolongs neurotransmitter action by blocking reuptake.
+The two examples work in different ways: neonicotinoids block receptor-mediated transmission at acetylcholine synapses; cocaine prolongs neurotransmitter action by blocking reuptake.

 Not every synapse excites

 An inhibitory neurotransmitter is a neurotransmitter that makes the postsynaptic neuron less likely to fire an action potential.
-It works in the opposite way to an excitatory neurotransmitter.
+It has the opposite effect to an excitatory neurotransmitter.

 An inhibitory postsynaptic potential is a small hyperpolarization of the postsynaptic membrane, moving the membrane potential further from threshold.
 You’ll often see it shortened to IPSP.

-Hyperpolarization is a change in membrane potential where the inside of the cell becomes more negative than at rest.
-When the membrane is more negative, threshold is harder to reach, so firing is inhibited.
+Hyperpolarization is a change in membrane potential where the inside of the cell becomes more negative than it is at rest.
+When the membrane becomes more negative, threshold is harder to reach, so firing is inhibited.

 Image

-One common way to produce an IPSP is to open channels that let negative ions, such as Cl⁻, enter the postsynaptic neuron, or to increase K⁺ exit.
+One common way to produce an IPSP is to open channels that let negative ions, such as ClCl^-, enter the postsynaptic neuron, or to increase K+K^+ exit.
 Either way, the postsynaptic membrane becomes more negative.

-Here’s the key contrast: acetylcholine at many synapses opens channels that allow positive ions in, producing an EPSP; inhibitory neurotransmitters open or influence channels so that the postsynaptic membrane becomes hyperpolarized, producing an IPSP.
+The key contrast is simple: acetylcholine at many synapses opens channels that allow positive ions in, producing an EPSP; inhibitory neurotransmitters open or influence channels so that the postsynaptic membrane becomes hyperpolarized, producing an IPSP.

 Postsynaptic neurons integrate many inputs

-Summation means combining multiple postsynaptic potentials to decide whether the postsynaptic neuron reaches threshold.
-In the brain especially, a single neuron may receive inputs from hundreds or thousands of presynaptic neurons.
+Summation means combining several postsynaptic potentials to decide whether the postsynaptic neuron reaches threshold.
+In the brain especially, a single neuron may receive input from hundreds or thousands of presynaptic neurons.

-One EPSP is often too small to trigger an action potential by itself.
+One EPSP often isn’t enough to trigger an action potential.
 Several EPSPs can add together when they arrive close together in time or at nearby regions of the postsynaptic neuron.
 If the combined depolarization reaches threshold, the postsynaptic neuron fires an action potential.

 Image

-IPSPs are part of the same calculation, but they work in the opposite direction.
+IPSPs are part of the same calculation, but they push the membrane potential the other way.
 They hyperpolarize the postsynaptic membrane or reduce some of the depolarizing effect of EPSPs.
 Whether the neuron fires depends on the balance between excitatory and inhibitory input.

 At the output, the result is all-or-nothing: after integration, the postsynaptic neuron either reaches threshold and fires an action potential, or it does not.
-This is one of the most elegant examples of biological regulation in the topic.
-Many graded inputs are integrated, but the final axon response is binary.
+This is one of the neatest examples of biological regulation in the topic.
+Many graded inputs are integrated, but the final axon response is a binary event.

 Free nerve endings detect damaging stimuli

 A free nerve ending is the exposed terminal region of a sensory neuron that detects stimuli without being enclosed in a specialised capsule.
-In the skin, some of these endings detect pain.
+In the skin, some free nerve endings detect pain.

-Pain-detecting nerve endings contain ion channels that open when damaging, or potentially damaging, stimuli are present.
-Examples include high temperature, acid, and certain chemicals such as capsaicin from chilli peppers.
+Pain-detecting nerve endings contain ion channels that open when a stimulus is damaging or could cause damage.
+Examples include high temperature, acid and certain chemicals such as capsaicin from chilli peppers.

 Image

-Once these channels open, positively charged ions move into the sensory neuron ending.
+Once these channels open, positively charged ions enter the ending of the sensory neuron.
 The membrane depolarizes.
 If threshold is reached, action potentials are generated and travel along the sensory neuron towards the central nervous system.

-Pain itself is not fully “in the skin”.
-Skin receptors start the nerve impulses, but the brain perceives pain when it processes those impulses.
+Pain itself is not entirely “in the skin”.
+Skin receptors begin the nerve impulses, but the brain perceives pain when it processes those impulses.
 Keep the distinction clear: receptors detect stimuli; the nervous system interprets the signals.

 Consciousness as an emergent property

-Consciousness is a state of awareness arising from brain activity, including awareness of sensations, thoughts and surroundings.
-It’s hard to define exactly, but it can still be discussed in biological terms.
+Consciousness is a state of awareness that comes from brain activity, including awareness of sensations, thoughts and surroundings.
+It’s hard to define neatly, but we can still talk about it in biological terms.

 An emergent property is a property of a system that comes from interactions among its parts and is not shown by the parts individually.
 One neuron is not conscious.
 A network of interacting neurons in the brain can produce consciousness.

 Sleep and general anaesthesia show that consciousness can change with brain state.
-We do not yet have a complete cellular explanation of consciousness, and pretending otherwise would be misleading.
-The syllabus point is more precise: consciousness is not located in one isolated neuron; it is a property emerging from the coordinated activity of many neurons.
+We do not yet have a complete cellular explanation of consciousness, and pretending that we do would be misleading.
+The syllabus point is narrower: consciousness is not located in one isolated neuron; it is a property that emerges from the coordinated activity of many neurons.

 Were those notes helpful?